rutujagurav/rutujagurav.github.io/_posts/2024-04-15-wrappers-for-clf-and-clust.md

 ## Classification

 The premise is this: Someone hands you a classification dataset.
 You want to know the standard metrics on various classifiers available in `scikit-learn` and you want to know them _now_.
 You don't want to spend time writing boilerplate code setting up a grid search and you don't want to spend time making plots.
-Here is minimally complete example of how you can do it with essentially 2 function calls:
+Here is minimally complete example of how you can do it with 2 functions:

 ```python
 import matplotlib.pyplot as plt